AlextheYounga/us-federal-code/usc/title-31-money-and-finance/subtitle-ii-the-budget-process/chapter-11-the-budget-and-fiscal-budget-and-program-information/frontmatter.md

 1117.
 Exemptions.
 1

-1118.
-Pilot projects for performance goals.

-1119.
-Pilot projects for performance budgeting.
+[1118, 1119.
+Repealed.]

 1120.
 Federal Government and agency priority goals.

 1121.
-Quarterly priority progress reviews and use of performance information.
+Progress reviews and use of performance information..
+2

 1122.
 Transparency of programs, priority goals, and results.